rafayraza-nextgen/rafayraza-nextgen.github.io/flyrank-capstone.md

 ---

 ## 7. Ranked Recommendations
-Based on the model's outputs, we recommend the following content action playbook:
+Based on the model’s outputs, we recommend the following content action playbook:

 * **Quick Win - Update Title (High Priority):** Pages with high impressions but low CTR.
 These are highly visible on Google, but users are not clicking.
 The immediate action is for a human to rewrite the title tag and meta description.
 * **Protect - Monitor Traffic (Secondary Priority):** Pages with high impressions and healthy clicks.
 No immediate edits are needed, but they should be monitored for sudden drops.